Measure synchronization in interacting Hamiltonian systems: A brief review: MS in quantum systems

-The underlying principle of the MS is rooted in the notion of the area enclosed by the trajectory in phase space.
-However, this concept of phase space is not applicable in quantum mechanics.
-Consequently, one cannot apply the concept of the MS directly to quantum systems, but its equivalent can be observed.
-A close analogy in quantum scenario has been made by Qie et al~\citep{qiu14}.
-They have characterized the quantum many-body MS in a 3D space defined by the average value of the pseudo angular momentum.
+A close analogy of MS in quantum scenario has been made by Qiu et al~\citep{qiu14}.
+They have characterized the quantum many-body MS in a three-dimensional (3D) space defined by the average value of the pseudoangular momentum.
 The dynamics of two quantum many-body systems become coupled through particle-particle interactions.
-To this end, we mention that in the quantum scenario, MS has been studied using either a combination of quantum and classical methods or in a purely quantum context.
-We review both categories in this section one after another.
+The Hamiltonian of a two-species BJJ can be written as follows: